June 24, 2020

 Saranac Lake may be a paddler's dream, with water stretching from downtown out as far as the eye can see.
 But land-based adventurers will find more than enough to fill their time, whether hitting the hiking trails or seeking out a sweet flow on a mountain bike.

 The village of Saranac Lake is situated in the heart of the Adirondack Mountains, with the famed High Peaks nearby and countless trails to waterfalls, remote ponds, scenic vistas, and historic sites.
-Whether you're a first-time hiker or wrapping up the 46 High Peaks, there is a hike that is perfect nearby.
+Whether you're a first-time hiker or looking for an experienced challenge, there is a hike that is perfect nearby.

 From the short and flat Moose Pond trail to the long and steep McKenzie Mountain, the hiking in the Saranac Lake region is unparalleled.
 For a more cultivated experience, make the quick drive to the Paul Smith's College Visitor Interpretive Center and check out the nature trails and a huge variety of birds and wildlife.